Whenever you come across a list of the best guitarists of all time, Hendrix is always pretty close to the top, if not at the top.

 The rest, as they say, is history.
 The Strat was used at Woodstock, with his Band of Gypsies entourage, By the end of it, he was an international star.

 Assuming you don’t want to buy a vintage second-hand guitar, which modern (new) guitars are worth buying?
 Well, the obvious choice is a Fender Stratocaster which has been in production since their release in 1954 to the present day.

 The great thing about Strat’s is there is almost a Strat to suit every budget.
 We wrote a big guide to buying a Strat which you should check out if you’re looking to buy one.

 As we’ve seen, even though Strats were Jimi’s guitar of choice from 1966 onwards, he didn’t only play Strats.
 Later in his career he picked up a number of more expensive instruments, and of these the most well-known are his Gibson Flying V.

+Hendrix also owned a number of acoustic guitars.
 Jimi acquired an Epiphone FT79 in 1967.
-Like many of Hendrix’s guitars, it was nothing fancy, costing only $25 at the time.
+Like many of his guitars, it was nothing fancy, costing only $25 at the time.
 Despite this, it was one of the main guitars he used for writing music.
 His then girlfriend, Kathy, told of how he would take the Epiphone into the bathroom to write music so that he could take advantage of the acoustic echoes from the tiled walls.